hassannteifeh/encrypt-it/README.md

 > [!WARNING]
-> This package is in early development (< 1.0.0).
+> This package is still in early development (< 1.0.0).
 The public API is not yet stable and is subject to breaking changes.
 Use in production is **not recommended until version 1.0.0 is released.**

 ## encrypt-it